Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 - Animation and visual effects increasingly require ways to replicate real lens artifacts more easily and accurately.
   - But current implementations of optical artifacts in 3D animation/VFX software are mostly `[0, 1]` slider based qualitative control and operate almost exclusively in RGB instead of wavelength.
 Which is not accurate and can often be cumbersome.

-- Most artists do not possess the technical ability to recreate the optical artifacts with physical accuracy; most scientists/engineers do not have the artistic experience to see the subtle differences and understand the demand.
+- Most artists do not possess the technical ability to recreate the optical artifacts with physical accuracy; most scientists/engineers do not have the artistic experience to care about the subtle differences.

 This project aims to address these problems and conflicts.
 This project aims to address these problems and conflicts.
 The end product should supply animation and VFX productions a tool to replicate optical lens effect quickly and accurately.
 The user does not need to be an expert in optical physics or computer science but still able to obtain imaginaries faithful to the actual optics.
 For the detailed goals, see section [1.4 - End Goal](#14---end-goal).